Compile-Time/yt-quick-actions/README.md

 in minor or major ways, the extension will fail to function.

-Therefore, if the extension does not work for you, it would be nice if you create an issue on this Github or write an E-Mail to `socialcoms@posteo.de` or `socialcoms.ch@gmail.com` (E-Mail for the Chrome Webstore version).
+Therefore, if the extension does not work for you, it would be nice if you create an issue on this GitHub or write an E-Mail to `socialcoms@posteo.de` or `socialcoms.ch@gmail.com` (E-Mail for the Chrome Web Store version).

 ### YouTube has a new design